Make Your Document In 3 Easy Steps:

 not transferred outside the UK without adequate protection

-Failure to comply with your data protection obligations can result in a fine of up to 4% of a business’ total global annual turnover or £17.5 million, whichever is higher.
+Failure to comply with your data protection obligations can result in a fine of up to 4% of an organisation’s total global annual turnover or of £17.5 million, whichever is higher.

 For more information, read Complying with the GDRR and follow our How to make a business GDPR-compliant checklist.
 If you require an evaluation of your data protection practices, consider making use of our Data protection health check.

 Making a GDPR Document online is simple.
 Just answer a few questions and Rocket Lawyer will build your document for you.
 When you have all of the details prepared in advance, making your document is a quick and easy process.